-The following table shows the expected sequence for completing program requirements within five years.
+The following table shows the expected sequence for completing program requirements within the expected 5 years.
 An alternate sequence would involve proposing the dissertation in the spring of the third year and taking the Comprehensive Exam in fall of the fourth year.
 The deadline for defense of the master's thesis is the end of the fall semester of the third year.
 If the thesis has not been defended by this time, the student is subject to program sanctions.
-See https://web.uri.edu/psychology/academics/ph-d-program/clinical-psychology/program-statistics/ for the mean number of years to graduation.